Racial bias can be present (knowingly or unknowingly) in every aspect of the hiring process.

 - Immigration status

-Below is an example of a job posting that includes the popular phrase “brown bag sessions”.
+Below is an example of a job posting that includes hidden bias with the popular phrase “brown bag sessions”.
 This phrase has been used for years but some find its linked to racism and colorism (people used to measure the darkness of someone’s skin by holding a brown paper bag up against their face…if the skin was darker than the paper bag, the person might get rejected by certain social groups).

 The screenshot below shows how Text Analyzer underlines “brown bag” and gives alternate words like “lunch and learn” or “learning session” which are more inclusive, especially when recruiting minorities.